G-Corp/kafe/doc/kafe_consumer.md

 </code></pre>
 <br />

-Return the topics (and partitions) of the consumer
+Return the topics (and partitions) for the given the consumer group.